-While assured retiree lifetime income is necessary, obtaining it for many today is an elusive goal.
-Some approaches already exist, but workers, retirees and society could benefit from taking actions that would encourage their use.
-The emphasis should be placed on education at the individual level as well as public policy initiatives.
+Securing assured lifetime income is necessary for all retirees, but obtaining it remains a challenging goal for many.
+Some steps have been taken to improve retirement security, but workers, retirees, and society could benefit from further actions that aid people in creating assured, adequate income throughout their retirement years.
+This goal could be achieved through additional education at the individual level and adopting initiatives at the public-policy level.

-I thank you for the opportunity to submit this testimony and would welcome the opportunity to discuss this issue further with the subcommittee.
-The American Academy of Actuaries is committed to exploring the challenges of Americans securing a lifetime income, addressing the actuarial and public policy aspects of lifetime income, and raising the level of understanding and awareness of the actuarial profession, public policymakers, and the general public to the need to address lifetime income issues.
+The American Academy of Actuaries is committed to examining the challenges of Americans securing income throughout their entire lifetimes, addressing the actuarial and public-policy aspects of lifetime income, and raising the level of understanding and awareness of the actuarial profession, public policymakers, and the general public of the need to address lifetime-income issues.
+I thank you for the opportunity to submit testimony on a topic that is vital to millions of Americans and would welcome the chance to discuss this issue further with the committee.